a-ignatov-parc/requirejs-sandbox/README.md

 # API

-Manager is implemented as amd module and can be easily used with [require.js](http://requirejs.org/)
+Manager is implemented as an AMD module and can be easily used with [require.js](http://requirejs.org/)

 ```javascript
 require(['requirejs-sandbox'], function(requrejsSandbox) {